 When you get to the Shopan Ata mosque, you have to wait, as the entry room can host only a certain number of people at a time.
 In the meantime, you can marvel at the nearby mulberry tree (on the left in the photo), which has an impressive trunk sticking out from under the earth.
 You will also probably see many women making circles around it, and going under the huge root, in order to bring good fortune for having a baby.
 It’s actually not an easy task, but it seems that everyone succeeds in the end!
 Also, near the entrance, you can see the little tubs with smoke.
 These seem to be placed almost everywhere, and pilgrims “wash” their faces with the smoke from the fire.

 Once inside, one quickly realizes that the mosque occupies quite a bit of space (around 4 rooms), especially the entrance hall, and is much much cooler (at this point anything would be with 35+ degrees outside).
-Once everyone is inside, the mullah gets everyone in a circle, reads a prayer, after which people walk around the room (pillar) 3 times, donate money, hang scarves on the middle pillar, and go on into other rooms where they seek further blessings by touching the materials and other objects (one room serves as the tomb for Shopan Ata, the next for his wife, Bibi Han, and another for his daughter, Darhan Bibi).
+Once inside, the mullah gets everyone in a circle, reads a prayer, after which people walk around the room (pillar) 3 times, donate money, hang scarves on the middle pillar, and go on into other rooms where they seek further blessings by touching the materials and other objects (one room serves as the tomb for Shopan Ata, the next for his wife, Bibi Han, and another for his daughter, Darhan Bibi).
 On the way out, the mullah gives each person another scarf, as this one has been blessed, so people can keep these and take home.
 It is believed that keeping these scarves in a close by place at home (or sharing with family and friends) can protect one from harm, and serve as a comforting object in hard or sad times.

 Once at the mausoleum, one can leave another scarf tied around a tree, have the mullah read a prayer, and “wash” the face with fire.
 Apparently this procedure is said to be especially relevant to women who want a baby.
 For that purpose, a phallic shaped rock stands next to the grave site, where women sit and pray for a baby.